BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 #### EXT.
 BBT TECHNOLOGIES - MORNING

 The sun casts a golden hue over the sprawling campus of BBT Technologies.
-Ultra-modern buildings, with their sleek glass facades, reflect the early morning light.
-Drone deliveries buzz overhead, while employees in futuristic attire chat and walk, their conversations a mix of business and the latest tech trends.
-The company's logo—a stylized 'BBT' in chrome—shines prominently at the entrance, symbolizing the cutting-edge innovations within.
+Ultra-modern buildings, with their sleek<br> glass facades, reflect the early morning light.
+Drone deliveries buzz overhead, while employees in futuristic attire chat<br> and walk, their conversations a mix of business and the latest tech trends.
+The company's logo—a stylized 'BBT' in<br> chrome—shines prominently at the entrance, symbolizing the cutting-edge innovations within.<br>

 The hum of advanced technology surrounds the modern structure of BBT Technologies.
-AMY (35), with AR/VR glasses resting atop her head, faces REN (41) through a holographic screen.
+AMY (35), with AR/VR glasses<br> resting atop her head, faces REN (41) through a holographic screen.<br>

-AMY
+AMY<br>
 "After every storm, there's a calm—a time for clarity.
 But the board...
-They've made their decision, Ren."
+They've made their decision, Ren."<br>

 REN's face on the screen cycles through surprise and then settles into disappointment.